Physiotherapy - (Pre-registration) - MSc

-Designed specifically for sport students and, the fitness suite contains industry-specification equipment, including a Technogym SkillMill curved treadmill and Olympic lifting platform, barbell and weight plates.
+Designed specifically for sport students, the fitness suite contains industry-specification equipment, including a Technogym SkillMill curved treadmill and Olympic lifting platform, barbell and weight plates.

-This large space is used for teaching and recreational purposes, and has a range of sports equipment inside from pre-marked courts, basketball hoops, score boards, and large nets to individual items such as mats and balls etc. It is also used for social events and clubs such as yoga by the Students’ Union.
+This large space is used for teaching and recreational purposes, and has a range of sports equipment from pre-marked courts, basketball hoops, score boards, and large nets to individual items such as mats and balls.
+It is also used for social events and clubs such as yoga by the Students’ Union.

 Sports Physiology Research Room